MN5W50 - Creating a Winning Business 1 (2021/22)

 On completion of the module students should be able:

-LO1: To demonstrate creativity by identifying a new business idea; applying the Business Model Canvas technique to test its viability and present the initial results in a short video pitch (as if to potential investors).
+LO1: To demonstrate creativity by applying the Business Model Canvas technique against client briefs from the SME sector to test viability of concepts and present the initial results in a short video assuming the role of a consultant to the business